China releases guidelines for economic reform priorities in 2015

 "More focus will be placed on promoting financial reforms to push forward the development of the real economy", the statement said.

-With the ultimate goal of restructuring the economy to boost consumption at the expense of exports and investment, Beijing has remained focussed on a range of reforms, including freeing up the workforce to liberalising China's nascent financial market.
+With the ultimate goal of restructuring the economy to boost consumption at the expense of exports and investment, Beijing has remained focused on a range of reforms, including freeing up the workforce to liberalizing China's nascent financial market.

 The document, which contained few detailed measures, appeared to be more of a broad-strokes outline of the areas which the government was targeting for reform rather than a set of specific policy steps.